 +Integrated learning in project-tasks.

 Dialogue is as mentioned above an important pillar in todays and the future working-life-pedagogy.
-This does not only mean in group-activities but also the response the student receives and gives in an eLearning-exercise, e.g. a simple multiple-choice-exercise with feedback, a simulation or a learning-game.
+This does not only mean in group-activities.
+But also the response the student receives and gives in an eLearning-exercise.
+For instance, it could be a simple multiple-choice-exercise with feedback, a simulation or a learning-game.
 The authors of the study mentioned above write:

 ”However, within this low-risk environment traditional educational methods, such as lecturing, do not correlate well with the development of entrepreneurial thinking and acting.
 There is a need for more interactive, interdisciplinary and proactive learning approaches, in which the teacher becomes more of a moderator than a lecturer.”

-One of the main challenges with this collaborative pedagogy is to develop content that encourages this method where terms like dialogue, feedback and network are important parts.
+One of the main challenges with this collaborative pedagogy is to develop content that encourages this method.
+Where terms like dialogue, feedback and network are important parts.
 This means for instance that to learn from mistakes is one of the main possibilities for competence development (trial and error).
-With this in mind, collaborative learning is action-based and takes place in real time where the student has to handle new situations and solve new problems without introduction.
+Thereby, collaborative learning is action-based and takes place in real time.
+Where the student has to handle new situations and solve new problems without introduction.
 In the next step, this leads to improvements in areas like communication, development of ideas and better skills to effectively find new solutions to upcoming problems.
 The working life’s new demands and technology development is the driving force in this transformation on the behalf of learning.